jh3y/doormat/README.md

 npm run
 ```
 ### Roll your own
-`doormat` development is mainly config driven with `doormat.config.json`.
+`doormat` development is config driven with `doormat.config.json`.
 In here you can alter the classnames for elements to your desire.
 It is __important__ to remember that if you change the classnames in the config though that you will also need to update any reference to them from within the JavaScript.

-For example, maybe you're not keen on the classnames being used or want it to support a higher number of panels(_the default is 10_).

 Change the config and then run the build task with `npm run publish`.